phaidra/website/docs/docs/features.md

 ### Ingest

-PHAIDRA can currently use 3 metadata "standards":
+PHAIDRA can currently use 3 metadata schemas:

-- JSON-LD - an RDF based, Linked-Data conform format combining many open metadata standards, like Dublin Core, BIBFRAME, Schema.org, EBUCore, etc. (a SHACL shape) and making use of persistemt identifiers and controlled vocabularies.
+- JSON-LD - an RDF based, Linked-Data conform format combining many open metadata standards, like Dublin Core, BIBFRAME, Schema.org, EBUCore, etc. (a SHACL shape) and making use of persistent identifiers and controlled vocabularies.

 - A LOM based UWMETADATA format